 Here are ways on taking care of weak newborn pup to help them thrive and survive.

-Though majority of dog births proceed without any problems, there are times that there will be some pups that will be having trouble breathing or won't be breathing at all.
-If you noticed a newborn pup gasping for breath, take him with its head down and just gently (but firmly) swing the pup up and down between your legs.
+Though the majority of dog births progress without any problems, there are times that some pups will be having trouble breathing or won't be breathing at all.
+If you noticed a newborn pup gasping for breath, take them with their head down and just gently (but firmly) swing the pup up and down between your legs.

 Newborn Pup Hypothermia

-Newborn pups rely on the rest of litter and mama dog to be able to keep warm.
+Newborn pups rely on the rest of the litter and their mama dog to be able to keep them warm.
 This is the very reason why newborn pups must always stay warm.

-Even if everyone's fine in the first few days, any pup an get sick all of a sudden.
-Crying indicates a pup is hungry and uncomfortable and is normal.
-But if the pup has been fed well and kept warm and still cries, this may indicate a problem.
+Even if everyone looks fine and seems to be doing well in the first few days after birth, any pup can get sick all of a sudden.
+Crying means a pup is hungry or uncomfortable and that is completely normal.
+But if the pup has been fed well, kept warm, and still cries, this may indicate a problem.